erikrose/blessings/README.rst

     print 'I am', term.bold('bold') + '!'

-Or, if you want fine-grained control while maintaining some semblance of brevity, you can combine it with Python's string formatting, which makes attributes easy to access::
+Or, if you want fine-grained control while maintaining some semblance of brevity, you can combine them with Python's string formatting, which makes attributes easy to access::

     print 'All your {t.red}base {t.underline}are belong to us{t.normal}'.format(t=term)